Caravan and Tow Vehicle Dynamics

-The complex interactions of travel trailer and tow vehicle dynamics are described here by Collyn Rivers.
+The complex interactions of caravan and tow vehicle dynamics are described here by Collyn Rivers.
 It is a semi-technical précis of his best selling Why CaravansRoll Over – and how to prevent that.

 Identifying the cause